TVS Ntorq 125

-TVS Ntorq 125 is a motor scooter manufactured by TVS Motor Company & BMW in India.
+TVS Ntorq 125 is a motor scooter manufactured by TVS Motor Company in India.
 It is powered by a single cylinder, four stroke, 3 valve, TVS and delivers 6.9 kW (9.4 PS) at 7500 rpm.
 The scooter delivers a pick-up of 0 to 60 km/h in 6.5 seconds.
+The scooter 125 requires approximately 800 ml of engine oil.
 The scooter has a top speed of 95 km/h as per the manufacturer.
 It is TVS’ first 125 cc scooter with connectivity - Bluetooth enabled.

 Launched in February 2018, with TVS claims several firsts for the Ntorq 125 in the Indian scooter market, including Bluetooth connected speedometer (with navigation assistant, caller ID, top-speed recorder, in-built lap-timer and service reminder), engine kill switch, stealth inspired styling etc.

 In 2020, TVS launched Ntorq 125 with BS-VI emission.
 New TVS Ntorq 125 comes in 8 colour options & 3 Variants.